zzhang82/web422/notes/angular-services-intro.md

 ---
-title: Angular services introduction
+title: Angular Services Introduction
 layout: default
 ---

-## Angular services, introduction
+## Angular Services - Introduction

 An Angular *service* is a code asset that performs a task.
 It does not have a user interface.
 Often its main task is to perform data service operations (e.g. fetch, add, edit, transform).